 From West Yellowstone, cyclists can enter YNP through the west entrance and bike to Madison Junction.
-From Madison, they can then either return to the west entrance or continue the journey to Mammoth.
+From Madison, they can then either return to the west entrance or continue the journey to Roaring Mountain (due to construction).
 Keep in mind that those exiting through the west entrance during this time of year should prepare for a headwind on the return trip and plan accordingly.
-Whether returning from Madison or journeying all the way to Mammoth, visitors can take advantage of the limited road traffic to pause and savor the dramatic landscape.
+Visitors can take advantage of the limited road traffic to pause and savor the dramatic landscape.

 For visitors who want to venture outside of YNP, a scenic bike route begins at the Highway 191/287 junction north of town and continues along Highway 287 to Quake Lake.
 The road offers both mountain and lake views as cyclists wind along the north shore of Hebgen Lake.

 Are there any restrictions?

 There are a few rules and restrictions for spring cyclists in YNP.
 These include:

 - Bike in a single-file line on the right side of the road.

 - Use a white bike light in the front and a red bike light in the back if cycling before sunrise or after sunset.

 - Maintain a safe distance from animals (100 yards from bears and wolves, 25 yards from other wildlife).